What should I consider when I plan my trip?

 - Can relatives coming to help with child care attend the convention?Yes, if they register to attend the convention.

-- What is the dress code for the banquet?Actually, there’s not one.
+- What is the dress code for the dinner?Actually, there’s not one.
 Some attendees will come in suits and dresses, while others prefer something a bit more casual, such as slacks for men and sun dresses for women.

 - Can I bring my whole family to the dance on Friday night?All registered attendees are invited to the dance and opening reception.

 - Why can't my very mature 14-year-old attend the Y&A conference?The minimum age to participate in the Y& A Conference is 15.
 From past experience, we have found this to be the cut off that allows the most attendees to benefit from our program.